PTAB

 - Core Argument for this Ground:

-- Expectation of Success: Petitioner argued success would be expected, as it involves integrating known components (a GPS with speed logging, a two-way communication module) into Arshad's existing bus-based architecture to perform their well-understood functions.
+- Expectation of Success (for §103 grounds): A POSITA would have a reasonable expectation of success, as the combination involves integrating known components (a GPS module that provides speed, a two-way communication module) into Arshad’s existing controller-based architecture to perform their intended and well-known functions.

 4. Arguments Regarding Discretionary Denial

-- Regarding §325(d), Petitioner asserted that the grounds presented in the petition are new and non-cumulative, relying on prior art and arguments not previously considered during prosecution of the ’465 patent.
+- Petitioner also argued that denial under §325(d) is inappropriate because the grounds presented in the petition rely on new, non-cumulative prior art (Murphy, Arshad, Petrik, etc.) that was not considered by the examiner during the original prosecution of the ’465 patent.

 5. Relief Requested

-- Petitioner requests institution of an inter partes review and cancellation of claims 1-20 of Patent 10,259,465 as unpatentable.
+- Petitioner requests institution of an inter partes review and cancellation of claims 1-20 of the ’465 patent as unpatentable under 35 U.S.C. §§ 102 and/or 103.